matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 ```

-<p>This process allowed me to maintain a balance between providing enough chord detail for advanced users while ensuring accessibility for those with less music theory experience.
-By simplifying complex chords and showing their base counterparts, users can experiment with different harmonic variations without feeling overwhelmed, fostering both creativity and learning.</p>
+<p>This attention to detail allowed me to maintain a balance between providing enough chord info for advanced users while ensuring accessibility for those with less music theory knowledge.
+By simplifying complex chords and mirroring their base counterparts, users can experiment with different variations without feeling overwhelmed, fostering both creativity and learning.</p>

 <!-- ```javascript
 const specificSuffixes = [